SweBarre/myblog/content/blog/local-doh-proxy.md

 Slug: local-doh-proxy
 Date: 2019-03-27
 Tags: leap15, doh, opensuse, systemd, bash
-Summary: To really get the full use of the DOH I created a small systemd unit file on my client so all applications will use my DOH server and not just firefox.

 To really get the full use of the [DOH][1] I created a small systemd unit file on my client so all applications will use my DOH server and not just firefox.